What Would You Do? (1991 TV program): Anything You Can Do...

 Additional segments included contests between two selected audience members ("Anything You Can Do").
 These contests ranged from who could finish a glass of milk the fastest, to seeing who could inflate and pop a balloon the fastest.
 The end result of these contests would be the winner having the opportunity to smash a whipped cream pie in the face of the loser (or send the loser to one of the show's pie contraptions).
 This type of contest often pitted a child against his or her parent.
 This feature was used in the second (1993) season.

 What Would You Do?
 Medley

 The end of each episode in the first season featured the What Would You Do?
 Medley, where certain audience members and Summers had index cards attached to their foreheads; usually, any special guests on the show would also participate in the Medley.
-Each card had a different stunt such as "Hidden Talent", "Peanut Butter Jumping Jacks", "Eat a Twinkie with Gravy", "lick food off your feet and between your toes", "Food Volcano", or "put your feet in worms / dog food" listed on it.
+Each card had a different stunt listed on it.
 One card would usually have a stunt based on a segment from earlier in the show.
 The participant either had to do what it said on the card, sight unseen, or be sent to the Pie Pod.